Stanford-Health/wearipedia/README.md

 ## Accessing data from wearable devices

-Using Wearipedia is a breeze.
 The data from these devices is accessed using an easy-to-use API.
 In order to use this API, you will need to import the `wearipedia` module:

 ```python
 import wearipedia